 Workshops and Training

 Local workshops are part of a broad range of support that is available from CCWS.
 On first contact with a community, CCWS Regional Coordinators assess the state of community coordination.
 They then provide referrals and information about CCWS resources or other resources such as policies or best practice guidelines.
 If a community wants CCWS to provide in person training, we work with the community to establish a local steering committee that will guide us in providing the most appropriate and relevant training for that particular community.
 Workshops are then followed up with ongoing contact and support for the community, both in person and via phone and email.
+Click here for details on past training sessions.

 Policy Development And Implementation